bootdotdev/blog/content/golang/anonymous-structs-golang.md

 Structs in Go are similar to structs in other languages like C. They have typed collections of fields and are used to group data to make it more manageable for us as programmers.

-To create an anonymous struct, just instantiate the instance immediately after declaring the type:
+To create an anonymous struct, just instantiate the instance immediately using a second pair of brackets after declaring the type:

 ```go
 newCar := struct {